 Accel put in money at roughly an $8 billion valuation, and DJI is in further investment talks which value the company around $10 billion, according to a source familiar with the negotiations.
 DJI is on pace to double its sales this year, generating around $1 billion in revenue.

-“DJI is kicking everybody’s ass,” said Bilal Zuberi, a tech investor who has backed drone makers like CyPhy Works.
+“DJI is kicking everybody’s behind,” said Bilal Zuberi, a tech investor who has backed drone makers like CyPhy Works.
 “They are the Apple of the space.”
 DJI isn’t just taking the lion’s share of the profits.
 It also resembles Apple in that it offers an attractive and easy-to-use gadget that is difficult to modify when compared to more open and modular systems developed by competitors.

 That approach has helped it win over legions of rookie pilots, but made it less of a player in the commercial market for drones, where units need to be customized for specific tasks.
 “It became apparent early on that there were really two types of drone companies,” said Mike Abbott, a partner at Kleiner Perkins who invested in Airware, a drone startup.
 The first kind takes a horizontal approach, building software or hardware that can work with any drone.
 “Others are looking into a certain vertical, say precision agriculture.”